Skip to main content

 Console/app interaction

 Apps and consoles exchange information using the API described below which consists of providers, a provider is a piece of functionality that the console provides to the app, messages can be sent bidirectionally between the console and app.
-The Android and iOS consoles implement a standard mechanism for this communication and when running an app in the Web Browser the @openremote/core component handles communication and also implements a limited subset of providers (e.g. push).
+The Android and iOS consoles implement a standard mechanism for this communication.
+When running an app in the Web Browser the @openremote/core component handles communication and implements a limited subset of providers (e.g. push).
 The console is accessed via the console property on the @openremote/core component but it is also exported globally as OpenRemoteConsole:

 import openremote from "@openremote/core";